improbable-eng/etcd-cluster-operator/docs/contributing.md

 Use `make test` to run the tests.
 This will download the Kubebuilder binaries for your platform (only x86-64 Linux and x86-64 macOS supported) to `bin/kubebuilder` and use those to run tests.

-Use `make kind` to run the [Kubernetes in Docker (KIND)](https://github.com/kubernetes-sigs/kind) end to end tests.
-You don't need to have the `kind` binary installed to run these, but you do need `docker`.
-These tests build the controller Docker Image from the `Dockerfile`, push it into the KIND cluster, and then ensure that the etcd cluster actually comes up.
+Use `make e2e-kind` to run the [Kubernetes in Docker (KIND)](https://github.com/kubernetes-sigs/kind) end to end tests.
+You need both the `kind` and `docker` binaries installed and available.
+These tests build the controller Docker Images from the `Dockerfile`, push it into the KIND cluster, and then ensure that the etcd cluster actually comes up.

 ## Generated code